 Good for the cardiovascular system, perfect for fitness and mental clarity.
 Will teach self-discipline along with the capability to follow directions under pressure.
 Practitioners of Karate typically proceed with the martial art into later life.
 It offers feelings of success only achievable through specific sports and martial arts.

 Karate Classes In Hammersmith

-Giving Karate classes in Hammersmith suitable for individuals from all areas of life both male and female.
+Giving Karate classes in Hammersmith made for people from all walks of life both male and female.
 We provide you with lessons for people from beginner level all the way through to seasoned Karate practitioners.
-Our Karate pupils could be male or female, old or young, we are able to work with individuals from all avenues of life, irrespective of their sex or age.
+Our Karate students might be male or female, young or old, we’re able to work with people from all walks of life, irrespective of their sex or age group.

 Karate practice (Hammersmith ) – Our Karate Classes in Hammersmith

 Karate practice is usually divided into three main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 We bring these three activities together to bring you a complete Karate tuition experience in Hammersmith .

 Karate: Some Historical Information At the turn of the Twentieth century, Anko Itosu gained permission to end the shroud of secrecy for individuals who wanted to learn forms of martial arts and began teaching Karate in Okinawan institutions.
 This brought about additional expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who presented the art to Japan in 1922.

 Funakoshi made many modifications to the art to make it more accessible to the Japanese including changing the name and karate as we know it today was born.
 Towards the end of his life, Funakoshi was instrumental in forming the Japanese Karate Association (JKA) which set about making karate a world martial art by sending out its best instructors to teach it all over the globe.